 Where do I go to take the ACCUPLACER placement test?

-The ACCUPLACER placement test is done in the Student Services lab.
-Please call 740.568.1930 or stop by the Student Services desk to schedule an appointment.
+The ACCUPLACER placement test is done in the Center for Student Success located in the Library.
+Please call 740.568.1930 or stop by the Center for Student Success to schedule an appointment.

 I’ve attended another college or university.
 Will any of my credits transfer to Washington State?